Irreducibility of Lagrangian Quot schemes over an algebraic curve: Irreducibility of Lagrangian Quot schemes

-\begin{proof} By Proposition \ref{QFcircdense}, it suffices to show that $Q^\circ_F$ is irreducible.
-Suppose $\left( Q^\circ_F \right)_1$ and $\left( Q^\circ_F \right)_2$ were distinct irreducible components of $Q_F^\circ$.
-By Proposition \ref{QFdominates}, the restriction of $\pi_*$ to either component is dominant.
-By Lemma \ref{DifferentLiftings}, the fiber $\pi_*^{-1} \left( \wj \right)$ is an open subset of a torsor over $H^0 ( C, S_{\wj} )$.
-In particular, it is irreducible.
-Therefore, the two components would have to intersect along a dense subset of a generic fiber.
-But this would contradict the smoothness of $Q_F^\circ$ proven in Corollary \ref{vanishing}.
-Thus $Q_F^\circ$ is irreducible. \end{proof}
+\begin{proof} Suppose $X_1$ and $X_2$ were distinct irreducible components of $\qfc$.
+By Proposition \ref{QFcDominates}, the restriction of $\pi_*$ to either component is dominant with irreducible fibers.
+Therefore, $X_1$ and $X_2$ would have to intersect along a dense subset of a generic fiber.
+But this would contradict the smoothness of $\qfc$ proven in Proposition \ref{vanishing}.
+Thus $\qfc$ is irreducible. \end{proof}